oysteijo/simd_neuralnet/examples/README.md

 ### Evaluating the current neural network

 How good is this neural network now?
-Let's loop through the **test** partition and predict every mushrom sample with the neural network and then compare it with the given target.
+Let's loop through the **test** partition and predict every mushroom sample with the neural network and then compare it with the given target.
 If it predicts rights for most sample we are pretty sure it must have learned something.
-Letæs calculate the ratio of correctly classified mushrooms with the total number of test samples.
+Let's calculate the ratio of correctly classified mushrooms with the total number of test samples.
 This will be what data scientists will call the "accuracy" or "binary accuracy".
 A wild guess form the neural network will give about an accuracy of 0.5 since it is about 50% chance of guessing right.
 We must hope we get a higher